CurveDocs/curve-resources/docs/en/pool-creation/creating-a-cryptoswap-pool.md

 <h1>Creating a Cryptoswap Pool</h1>

 AA Cryptoswap pool (Curve V2) is a liquidity pool for two or three volatile assets that maintains equal value across all assets.
 For example, in an WETH/USDT pool with WETH at \$1,000, 10 WETH (\$10,000) would be balanced with 10,000 USDT.
-See the [Pool overview](../pools/overview.md) for a simple explanation of CryptoSwap pools.
+See the [Pool overview](../pools/overview.md) for a simple explanation of Cryptoswap pools.

 !!!warning "Warning"
     Due to safety reasons, plain ETH cannot be used in Cryptoswap pools.
 Instead, please use [wrapped ETH (WETH)](https://etherscan.io/address/0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2)